marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

     - Two-dimensional sub-plots of all combinations of criteria pairs.
     - Parallel-coordinate plot of all criteria.

+    If clustering is enabled in the configuration, solutions will be colored according to the clusters and centres of the clusters will be shown.
+Additionally, another 3D plot with only centres of clusters will appear.

 #.
 Plots illustrating computation progress.
     Two plots showing the state at each computation stage are generated:

     - Pair of plots showing numbers of iterations and of distinct solutions, respectively.
     - Distributions of distances between neighbor solutions.

-#.
-Plots illustrating the clusters (if enabled in configuration).
-    Two plots showing the clusters in two and three dimension projections, as well as plot that shows only centres of clusters in three dimensions.

 Summary
 -------